Scripts

 identified by its corresponding name.
 The key for each operation is a

-string with its name prefixed by two underscores, '__'; for instance,
+string with its name prefixed by two underscores, '__

-the key for operation "add" is the string "__add".
-The semantics of
+the key for operation "add" is the string "__add"

 these operations is better explained by a Lua function describing how